 onblur is triggered when the cursor leaves a form element or the user 'tabs' away from it.

-Both of these event handlers are device independent, meaning that they can be performed with the mouse, keyboard, or other assistive technology.
+Both of these event handlers are device independent, meaning that they can be performed with the mouse, touch, keyboard, or other assistive technology.
 The actions that are performed as a result of these event handlers must be analyzed to determine if they cause accessibility problems, especially if they are modifying the default behavior of the web browser or are interfering with keyboard navigation within the web page.
 Examples of such issues include automatically setting focus to other page areas after

 onblur are triggered, trapping the user inside a form control, dynamically revealing form controls immediately upon a user leaving (blurring) a form input, etc.